-Vacation rental property management is an important aspect of a short-term rental business.
-Without proper planning and management strategies in place, vacation rentals may be mismanaged which could cause a drop in bookings and overall ratings.
+Vacation rental property management is an important aspect of the short-term rental business.
+Without proper planning and management strategies in place, vacation rentals may be mismanaged.
+This could cause a drop in bookings and overall ratings.
 Naturally, hosts want to avoid that scenario by using reliable management tools and techniques for their properties.

-At iGMS we work with vacation rental owners and property managers around the world, and we’ve discovered that hosts and managers encounter similar issues no matter their location.
-As a way to help hosts with whatever questions or challenges they may be facing with managing their rentals, we’ve created a compilation of essential topics relating to vacation rental management.
+At iGMS, we work with vacation rental owners and property managers around the world, and we’ve discovered that they encounter similar issues no matter their location.
+As a way to help hosts with whatever challenges they may be facing with managing their rentals, we’ve created a compilation of essential topics relating to vacation rental management.